ic32k/3cx-web-API/README.md

 **Bevore compile, you need to edit the **  *WebAPICore.csproj*
 - remove *`<Private>false</Private>`* in <ItemGroup> for 3cxpscomcpp2
 - edit path: `<HintPath>..\..\..\Program Files\3CX Phone System\Bin\3cxpscomcpp2.dll</HintPath>` to `<HintPath>/usr/lib/3cxpbx/3cxpscomcpp2.dll</HintPath>`
+**Also can move the DLL to the Web-API directory

 ```bash
 dotnet build WebAPICore.csproj